 The Jeep Cherokee

 So why are you taking a saw to this vehicle you are trying to fix up?
 Because saw blades are a lot cheaper than a lot of lift options.
 If you want to fit larger tires on your XJ, you will need a lot more lift than other Jeep models may require.
-To fit 33s, you would need to gain 6 inches of lift without any fender trimming.
+To fit 33s, you would need to gain six inches of lift without any fender trimming.
 Cutting that metal away will allow you to fit more tire with less lift.
-You should be able to gain 2 inches from the front, and 1 inch from the back.
+You should be able to gain two inches from the front and one inch from the back.
 Not only can this be cheaper, but it also keeps your center of balance lower… which if you don't know much about Jeeps… is a good thing.

 There are, of course, spacers that you can stick in with your spring, but these tend to only go up to about 2 inches of lift.
 More than that and you'll need to rework the architecture some to safely run the lift you want.

 While a few Cherokees left the factory with skid plates, those "Up-Country" models were only protected by 1/8" thick sheet metal and are few and far between.
 Without that kind of under-belly protection, even a mild wheeling trip can cause damage to your gas tank, transmission, differential and other things like these that are actually pretty important.
-A nice thick belly skid plate and one on the gas tank will allow your Jeep's soft tummy to take some hits.
+A nice, thick skid plate on the belly and one on the gas tank will allow your Jeep's soft tummy to take some hits.
 Differential guards are a good idea too for those tall rocks hiding in the depths of puddles.

 Your rocker panels are the same way.
 Take a hit there and your doors will either not close…or not open.
 Either option is pretty undesirable.
 Get yourself some rocker panel guards and glide on over those rocks, keeping your tender sheet metal nice and safe.